malike/malike.github.io/_posts/2016-02-17-Little-More-With-Spring-Metrics.md

     width: 800
     height: 500
 alt: .
-redirect_from: "/Little-More-With-Spring-Metrics/"
 ---

 If you read [this](http://malike.github.io/Spring-Metrics), we talked about capturing and reading application metrics.

 In this post I'll show you how to do a *little* more with that data using Spring Metrics and [Lambda Architecture](http://malike.github.io/Lambda-Architecture-RT) which we also talked about.

 I'll categorize this post under two sections ***capturing time series of metrics*** and ***persisting metrics***